iamjink/TriviaGameOptionTwo/README.md

 If player choose the wrong answer, correct answer will be displayed and a new question will show.

-on the final scree, player will receive the number of correct and incrret answers and an option to retart the game.
+On the final scree, player will receive the number of correct and incrret answers and an option to retart the game.